rolypolytoy/S1/README.md

   - **[Cremat CR-200-500ns](https://www.amazon.ae/Cremat-Inc-CR-200-500ns-R2-1-Shaping-Amplifier/dp/B07BD28Y7R?)** pulse shaper (500 ns pulses) so the ADC can read from it

 - **Data Acquisition**:
-  - 10 MSPS ADC (exceeds the 2 MSPS requirement for 500 ns pulses)
+  - The [AD7626BCPZ](https://www.mouser.in/ProductDetail/Analog-Devices/AD7626BCPZ-RL7?qs=%2FtpEQrCGXCwjx1S0Wpoj8A%3D%3D)- a 10 MSPS ADC (exceeds the 2 MSPS requirement for 500 ns pulses)

 - **Raster Scanning**:
-  - ±10V, 16-bit DAC for analog control
+  - The [AD5754BREZ](https://www.mouser.in/ProductDetail/Analog-Devices/AD5754BREZ?qs=NmRFExCfTkE9WVZYrblgWQ%3D%3D)- a ±10V, 16-bit DAC for analog control
   - Electrostatic deflection plates for beam movement and magnification

 All component datasheets and the full bill of materials are included in this repository.